IMM9O/my-bookmark/MasterCSS.md

 ### CSS Architecture

-If you're not careful, it is easy to write complex, confusing, and unmaintable CSS.
+If you're not careful, it is easy to write complex, confusing, and unmaintable CSS. so there is many way to manage that.

 #### 📖 Contents